Kunlong1994/lab3/Lab-05.md

-An option for the finger:
+An option for making the "finger":
 6. Now that you know how to use the laser cutter, draw something on the vector software to use a the "finger" — there is a lot of cool scrap materials, like acrylics that will work well for this.
 Make sure to adjust the speed, power, and frequency settings for the material you decide to use.

 ## Electronics --